Palliative Care

 In the Hospital

-Arkansas Palliative Care provides services for hospital patients currently admitted to CHI St. Vincent Little Rock and CHI St. Vincent Hot Springs.
-Services at Unity White County in Searcy are provided as Supportive Care Services through an arrangement with Arkansas Palliative Care.
+Lifetouch Palliative Care provides services for hospital patients currently admitted to CHI St. Vincent Little Rock and CHI St. Vincent Hot Springs.
+Services at Unity White County in Searcy are provided as Supportive Care Services through an arrangement with Lifetouch Palliative Care.

 Outside the hospital or at home